-David Feder's guitar work on "Black Is The Color Of The World" is the kind that stops you in your tracks.
+David Feder's guitar work on "Black Is The Color Of The Wind" is the kind that stops you in your tracks.
 As someone who’s spent years playing guitar I thought Feder had a lot of nuance and subtlety to his approach.

 Feder channels a subtle nod to Jimmy Page in the opening moments, but quickly steers the song into a more introspective realm, reminiscent of M. Ward’s delicate, folk-inflected approach.
 The music itself carries a quiet softness, but don’t let that fool you—the lyrics are meticulously crafted, with standout lines like, “I know your starlight takes ten billion years to reach me, but I’ll gladly wait forever just to find you at another show,” wrapping themselves around the listener with poetic ease.